IcedFrisby/IcedFrisby/README.md

 ---

 ## IcedFrisby Development

-### Setup
-Code quality is enforced with JSHint.
-You will need to install JSHint as it is run with the tests: `npm install -g jshint`

 ### Code Coverage
 You can assess code coverage by running `istanbul cover _mocha ./spec/**/*_spec.js -R spec`